hugomarins/fsrs4remnoteFork/README.md

     - and how much Difficulty will increase if rating is "Hard".
     - Difficulty will increase twice as much if rating is "Again".

+## New Difficulty after review
-- The *new Difficulty after review* is modulated by two weights:
+The *new Difficulty after review* is modulated by two weights:

 - $w4$ (always negative; default: `-1`) is similar to $w3$, but modulates how much the Difficulty will be changed after a review (instead of after the first rating), by the formula:

         $$D^\prime = D + w_4 \cdot (G - 3)$$